Session

 Multimodal AI Agents with Long-Term Memory

-Your chatbot forgets who you are after every conversation.
-Your video agent cannot remember what it analyzed yesterday.
 A user asks your multimodal agent to "compare this video with the one I shared last week," and the agent has no idea what video they mean.
-You have built something intelligent that has no memory, and without memory, intelligence is just computation.
-The memory problem in multimodal agents is harder than it looks.
-Text-only agents can summarize conversations into compact strings.
-But multimodal agents process video frames, image features, audio patterns, and text simultaneously.
-What should be remembered?
-The raw video?
-A description of it?
-The embeddings?
-The user's reaction?
-And how do you retrieve the right memory when a new conversation references something from three sessions ago using natural language?
-Traditional session stores and database-backed chat histories were not designed for this.
-In this talk, I will show you: • How to build multimodal agents using an open-source agent SDK, an open-source framework for creating production-ready agent systems (similar patterns apply to LangGraph, AutoGen, or other frameworks) • How to create custom tools for video content analysis that extract structured information from video, images, and audio • How to convert agent tools into MCP servers so they can be shared across agents, teams, and projects without code duplication • How to implement scalable chat memory with a managed vector store that stores multimodal conversation context and retrieves relevant memories using semantic search • A live demo: building a complete multi-agent system where agents share tools via MCP, remember past conversations, and deliver personalized multimodal responses You will walk away with: • A working multi-agent architecture using an open-source agent SDK with custom tools and MCP server integration • Patterns for creating reusable MCP servers from agent tools, so you build once and use across your entire agent flee
+You built something intelligent with no memory, and without memory intelligence is just computation.
+The memory problem is harder than it looks.
+Text-only agents summarize conversations into strings, but multimodal agents process video frames, image features, audio, and text at once.
+What should be remembered, the raw video, a description, the embeddings?
+And how do you retrieve the right memory when a new conversation references something from three sessions ago?
+Traditional session stores were not designed for this.
+This talk builds multimodal agents with an open-source agent SDK (similar patterns apply to LangGraph or AutoGen), creates custom video analysis tools, converts them into reusable MCP servers, and adds scalable chat memory with a managed vector store that retrieves memories by semantic search.
+You'll leave with a multi-agent architecture and patterns for reusable MCP servers you build once and share across your fleet.

 Outline: • The Agent That Forgets • Building Multimodal Agents with Strands • Converting Tools to MCP Servers • Scalable Chat Memory with S3 Vectors • The Complete System and Resources